joouha/euporie/README.rst

 Alternatively, launch ``euporie`` and open a notebook file by selecting "Open" from the file menu (*Ctrl+o*).

-To print a notebook to the terminal, run:
+To print a notebook to the terminal, use the ``preview`` subcommand:

 .. code-block:: console

    $ euporie preview notebook.ipynb

-To view a notebook in the system pager, run:
+To view a notebook in the system pager, use the ``--page`` flag:

 .. code-block:: console

    $ euporie preview --page notebook.ipynb

-For more information about the available command line flags, run:
+For more information about the available subcommands and command line flags, run:

 .. code-block:: console